 Multiples in Pregnancy@headingTag>

 Some patients will have more than one embryo transferred at a time, which increases the chance of becoming pregnant.
 However, it also increases the chance of being pregnant with twins, triplets or other multiples.
-Physicians should strive to transfer the minimum number of embryos that will result in the highest chance of pregnancy while keeping the risk of a multiple pregnancy low.
+Physicians should strive to transfer the minimum number of embryos that will result in the highest chance of pregnancy while keeping the risk of a multiples pregnancy low.

 Often, fertility treatments like IVF can be emotionally and physically stressful for patients and their families.
 Fertility clinics routinely offer and recommend psychological counseling for IVF patients.
-FIRM’s infertility counseling and support group is led by a Licensed Professional Counselor and provides a safe non-judgmental environment for those to share experiences and feelings due to infertility.
+FIRM’s infertility counseling and support group is led by a licensed professional counselor and provides a safe non-judgmental environment for those to share experiences and feelings due to infertility.

 Truth About IVF Success Rates@headingTag>